Hiroki39/Hiroki39/README.md

 ## Hongyi Zheng's GitHub Profile

-I'm Hongyi, a senior undergraduate at New York University.
+I'm Hongyi, an NYU 2023 alumni.

-I graduated from Tsinghua University High School in 2019 and came to NYC from Beijing.
+I graduated from Tsinghua University High School in 2019 and earn my Bachelor's degree in honors mathematics, computer science and data science in 2023.
+I will join Akuna Capital as a quantitative strategist this August.

 ### My Programming Tools and Languages